jgarcia1599/ARt/README.md

 //Join chatroom
 socket.emit('join_room',room);
 ```
 where room is the variable that contains the URL's room parameter.
 This is done by using the ```socket``` variable, which is an instantiation of the socket.io library on the client side.
 The ```emit()``` function sends messages to the server with a name (in this case, the message name is "join_room") and some data (in this case, the room name).
-This pattern is then repeated for other emit messages that the client code needs to send to the server.
+This pattern is then repeated for other emit messages that the client code needs to send to the server for this web app to work.
+The room variable is also displayed in the html page using jquery so that the users are aware of which rooom they are in.

 In the painting page, the background of the p5 sketch is the video feed and the drawings are rendered on top of the video feed by appending them to a graphics element.
 An example of this can be seen in the following ```mousePressed()``` where an ellipse is appended to the graphics element ```pg``` based on the mouse's x and y position.